thejapanexperience/all_purpose_app/README.md

 * built on top of an empty React Slingshot template.
 * https://github.com/coryhouse/react-slingshot.git

 Technical test for job interview.
-React / Redux / Express Server

-Check it out on Heroku <a target="blank" href="https://desolate-lake-34502.herokuapp.com/">here</a>.
+Check it out on Heroku <a target="blank" href="https://gentle-fjord-88011.herokuapp.com/">here</a>.

 * 'npm start' to start development version
 * 'npm run build' to build distribution version
 * 'npm run open:dist' to start distribution srcServer

-* no testing included yet as I haven't quite got that far yet...
-* src/components to look at:
-* SkyTest.js - Main smart component
-* Selections.js
-* Basket.js
+Check out src/components/WayMarkTest.js for code specific to this project